ni/monodrive-documentation/docs/monoDrive_home/State-sensor.md

 # State

-The state sensor is attached to the simulation output state information for actors with the `"desired_tags"` and not record information of actors with the `"undesired_tags"`.
+The state sensor is created during a simulation to  output state information for actors with the `"desired_tags"` and cull out information of actors with the `"undesired_tags"`.
 This information can be serialized to a monoDrive Trajectory File and played back in Replay Mode.